Responsible Business - Let's take responsibility

 The hotels engage with both local charity groups and Carlson Rezidor's corporate international charity organization, the World Childhood Foundation.
 The mission of the foundation is to defend the rights of the child and to promote better living conditions for vulnerable and exploited children at risk all over the world.

-Following are some of this hotel's Responsible Business activities and achievements:
+Following are some of this hotel's RB activities and achievements:

-The hotel follows 3 simple rules to help reduce waste generation:
+The hotel follows 3 simple rules to help limit waste generation:

 - The hotel's suppliers are asked to decrease the amount of packaging used in deliveries.